KwatME/Medicine.md/Organ System/Digestive System/Liver/_problem/Acute Hepatitis.md

 # "

-Bile tract inflammation.
+Pain lasts from hours to days.

-Pain lasts for hours.
+There are many causes.

 # /

-Pancreatic Neoplasm
+White Blood Cell

 Conjugated Bilirubin